 Portfolio diversification helps investors weather the storm of turbulence in the markets.
-Someone who only owns shares in airlines would suffer if oil prices soared.
+Someone who only owned shares in airlines, for instance, would suffer if oil prices soared.
 Savvy traders can also distribute risk by investing in foreign markets.
 Although a prolonged economic downturn in the US can mean misery on American exchanges, markets in developing economies and on other continents may not suffer the same declines.

 In recent years, there has been an explosion in funds – services that handle the diversification on an investor’s behalf.
 These funds can deliver exposure to dozens of different companies across several sectors and countries, and eliminate the need to buy shares individually.